sxu1671/webarch-assign-1/README.md

 **Create five blog posts with the content in the raw_content folder**
  - Mark up the content using **semantic** HTML tags (h1, p, section, etc...)
+ - These files are written in markdown format.
+If you go to your repository on github and click on the file, you will see these files formatted.
+Be sure to emulate exactly what you see on your website, for example, ordered lists should use the ul and li tags.

 **Create an About Us page**
  - You can write whatever content you would like in this page about your self